Algorithmic Recourse in the Wild: Understanding the Impact of Data and Model Shifts: Appendix

-There are many ways in which to guide this path when searching for counterfactual explanations.
-Techniques have been developed for tree based ensembles \cite{Tolomei_2017, lucic2019actionable}, using feature-importance measures \cite{rathi2019}, perturbations in latent spaces defined via autoencoders \cite{Pawelczyk_2020, joshi2019realistic}, SAT solvers \cite{MACE}, genetic algorithms \cite{Sharma_2020, schleich2021geco}, determinantal point processes \cite{Mothilal_2020}, and the growing spheres method \cite{laugel2017inverse}, among others.
-Two methods are particularly noteworthy for their generic formulations, enabling their application in diverse contexts. \cite{wachter2018a} first proposed counterfactual explanations, using gradients to directly optimize the L1 or L2 normed distance between $\mathcal{S}$ and $\mathcal{S'}$. \cite{Ustun_2019} used integer programming tools to minimize the log absolute difference between $\mathcal{S}$ and $\mathcal{S'}$, but only consider those feature values for $\mathcal{S'}$ that already exist in the data.
+Recourse generation algorithms have been developed for tree based ensembles (\cite{Tolomei_2017, lucic2019actionable}), using feature-importance measures (\cite{rathi2019}), perturbations in latent spaces defined via autoencoders (\cite{Pawelczyk_2020, joshi2019realistic}), SAT solvers (\cite{MACE}), genetic algorithms (\cite{Sharma_2020, schleich2021geco}), determinantal point processes (\cite{Mothilal_2020}), and the growing spheres method (\cite{laugel2017inverse}), among others.
+Two methods are particularly noteworthy for their generic formulations, enabling their application in diverse contexts. \cite{wachter2018a} first proposed counterfactual explanations, using gradients to directly optimize the L1 or L2 normed distance between a data point $\mathcal{S}$ and corresponding counterfactual recourse $\mathcal{S'}$. \cite{Ustun_2019} used integer programming tools to minimize the log absolute difference between a data point $\mathcal{S}$ and the recourse $\mathcal{S'}$, but only considered those feature values for $\mathcal{S'}$ that already exist in the data.
 This is one way of ensuring that the recourses generated are ``actionable".